The Problem of Dynamic Spatial Sampling and Geofence Surveillance: Defining the Problem of Dynamic Spatial Sampling

 Assuming the agency wants a circular perimeter, building a digital perimeter involves constructing a ball shaped sampling region $B(a_i,\hat{r}_{\text{Fixed}})$ with a fixed radius $\hat{r}_{\text{Fixed}}$.
-This was the contentious perimeter type used in United States vs. Chatrie, where law enforcement used a circular perimeter with a radius of 150m \cite{fourthCircuitChatrie}.
+This reflects the basic setup in Chatrie, where law enforcement used a circular perimeter with a radius of 150m \cite{supremeCourtChatrie}.
 By construction, fixed perimeters ignore available spatial information inside a jurisdictional study window: $\Omega \subset\mathbb{R}^2$.
 This includes, but not limited to, the size of the study window $\nu(\Omega)$, the total number of individuals $n$, the density of individuals at the focal site for surveillance $\lambda(a_i)$, and the density of individuals at arbitrarily defined locations $\lambda(\omega)$, where $\omega \in \Omega$ .

 Although simple to construct, arbitrarily defined fixed perimeters can exacerbate substantive debates over surveillance and privacy protection.
 Each camp maps a different set of features to $\hat{r}_{\text{Fixed}}$ in order to justify their preferred ideological positions.
 For example, we can expect pro-surveillance groups to prefer assigning large values to $\hat{r}_{\text{Fixed}}$ that maximize surveillance scope.
 This breadth provides a way to collect a sufficient number of anonymized data points that then can be whittled down to a potential suspect \cite{chatrieOpp2025}.
 We can expect pro-privacy groups, on the other hand, to prefer assigning small values, including zero, to minimize surveillance scope and maximize individual privacy protections \cite{chatrieOpeningBrief2026}.
 Further complications arise when an external authority, such as a judicial warrant officer or third-party vendor (i.e., Google), introduce additional constraints on $k$ (i.e., timing, size, location) to the discussion forum.